twiztedmyrtle/twiztedmyrtle.github.io/content/prints.md

                     </div>
                     <p class="lead os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.3s">Art is about curiosity, exploration and creativity.
 Traditionalists impart wisdom and encourage you to adhere to the established rules, find your style and stick to it like rubber and glue.
 In other words, find your box within the box.
 Isn’t that the antithesis of what art is?
                     </p>
-                    <p class="element-bottom-30 lead class="lead os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.3s"">Art is about the <strong>art of seeing</strong>.
+                    <p class="element-bottom-30 lead class=" lead="" os-animation"="" data-os-animation="fadeIn" data-os-animation-delay="0.3s" "="">Art is about the <strong>art of seeing</strong>.
 When you let life unfold, without expectations or judgments, there are hidden moments within moments that unravel themselves.
 There is beauty in the strangest of places and smallest of things.
 There’s untold beauty in subjects that are easily overlooked, written off or deemed as imperfect.
 All creatures are beautiful, but not all see their beauty. </p>
                     <p class="lead os-animation" data-os-animation="fadeIn" data-os-animation-delay="0.3s">Art is about connection – primal bison, to glowing icebergs, to emerging agapanthus.
 They are different from us, and yet, one can see humanity in them, and them in us.
 We are interconnected.
 When the moment of magic happens, it’s inexplicable and transcendental.
 It’s spiritual intimacy of two souls.
 That’s a moment of twizted awakening! </p>
                 </div>
             </div>